DavisDaddy/sta032/upenn_intro.md

 a functional language in the technical sense.
 It was derived originally from Lisp.
 But R is clearly NOT a purely functional language: you can use R to generate plots, PDF files, etc., which are side-effects of function calls.
-It's also the case that R incorporates two different paradigms, referred to as `S3` and `S4`, for doing object-oriented programming.
+It's also the case that R incorporates (at least) three different paradigms, referred to as `S3`, `S4`, and `Reference Classes`, for doing object-oriented programming.
 We won't be directly concerned with these in this class.

 Statements/Expressions
 ======================